Rabbits make wonderful pets, that need special attention from everyone in your family regarding their health

 The blood panel in rabbits checks for a wide array of problems.
 It starts with a check of the red blood cells for anemia or infection.
 There are tests of the kidneys and liver, important organs to assess when we suspect a urinary or kidney problem in rabbits.
 We also check the electrolytes, and especially the calcium level.

-This rabbit has blood abnormalities that can happen with a sludge problem, and also many other problems
+This rabbit has blood abnormalities that can happen with a sludge problem, and also with many other rabbit problems.
+Note the high calcium on this blood panel.

 This will check for white blood cells, red blood cells, and crystals in the urine.
 We also assess the specific gravity and the protein and glucose levels, in addition to looking for signs of bacterial infection.